joakimk/hubreview/README.md

 * Mark a commit as in review
 * Various filters or search
 * Showing CI status
+* For some unknown reason setupLinkOpening() can't be triggered during page load on heroku.
+Set it to run on all websocket updates for now.

 ## Credits and license